Faraday Future has unveiled a new feature in its FF91 electric vehicle: a 27-inch rear seat screen with video conferencing function.

 Although it was a project that immediately fascinated me, I never wrote much about Faraday Future.
 Its "hybrid" nature, halfway between a frontier idea and a product ready to end up in dealerships, has always kept me in the balance.
 But now things are finally starting to move faster, and FF's electric car is about to make its entrance.

 Company is expected to enter into an agreement with Property Solutions Acquisition Corp to obtain the necessary funding to bring its FF91 electric car into production.
 The FF91 is an ultra luxury vehicle.
 It is a sort of hyper-compact Limousine, in the size of a large sedan.
-Much of the user experience of this Faraday Future car is built around the back seat, and now the company has revealed that it will be equipped with a huge screen, and video conferencing features on the go.
+Much of the user experience of this Faraday Future car is built around the back seat, and now the company has unveiled that it will be equipped with a huge screen, and on-the-go video conferencing features.

 From the press release